 - Long-term Storage Fee

-If any of your products stay in Amazon’s inventory for more than a year, you get this fee included in your bill.
+If your products stay in Amazon’s inventory for over a year, you get this fee in your bill.

 - Fulfillment fee

-Amazon FBA charges you a portion of the fortune that you make on each sale, and this is the name that it gives to that fee.
+Amazon FBA charges you a portion of the fortune you make on each sale, which is the name it gives to that fee.

 - Unplanned Service Fee